 On fiscal measures, we will now have the power to cut VAT on sanitary products.
 As for the protection of workers, we will now be able, under the Bill, to take action against employers and agencies who undercut our laws, including where agencies bring in overseas labour from the EU so that local people do not get a look in.
 That is currently impossible within the EU.

-Clause 34 and the accompanying provisions in schedule 5 include a duty on any Minister—to get to the point that has been raised—who introduces relevant legislation to make clear that workers’ rights will not be weakened in any way.
+Clause 34 and the accompanying provisions in schedule 5 include a duty on any Minister—to get to the point that has been raised—who introduces relevant legislation to make it clear that workers’ rights will not be weakened in any way.
 Whether it is tackling air pollution or enhancing biodiversity, this country can do better than simply sticking with EU norms.
 We can achieve our vision of a dynamic, high-wage, low-tax market economy precisely because we champion high skills and high standards.

 Like the Prime Minister, I would like to get out of the European Union as speedily as possible.
 What more can he do to reassure the people of Northern Ireland, who feel they are being cut off?
 They could perhaps have accepted some regulations on trade between Great Britain and Northern Ireland because that happens at the moment, but they have been absolutely astonished to find that trading between Northern Ireland and Great Britain is somehow now treated as if they are sending something to a foreign country.
 That is not acceptable.